-Kirkham admitted that he hasn't spent as much time as he wanted to on the paddle board, but is ready for the challenge at the weekend.
+Kirkham admitted that he hasn’t spent as much time as he wanted to on the paddle board, but is ready to go.

 He added: “My schedule has been so busy with school, work and football that I’ve not been able to get out on the board as much as I’d have liked.

-"I've managed to get some decent miles under my belt, so I'm raring to get going.
-The last-minute shopping is going down at the minute - stocking up on the sun cream, energy bars and then I'm good to go."
+“I’ve managed to get some decent miles under my belt, so I’m raring to get going.
+The last-minute shopping is going down at the minute.
+I’m stocking up on the sun cream and energy bars and then I’m good to go.”

-It's not too late to donate to the Piper’s Angels Foundation, under James’ name, click here to make a donation.
+It’s not too late to donate to the Piper’s Angels Foundation. under James’ name.